 Gen Z and Millennials, the generations that grew up creating content on social media, want more control over their everyday work tools.
-Young knowledge workers don’t want to be button-pushers—they want to be builders.
+Especially after two years of remote work during a pandemic, young knowledge workers don’t want to be button-pushers—they want to be builders.
 And they’re ready to bend their software into shapes that better suit their daily routines.

 At the same time, this principle can help companies diversify their workforces.
 Recruiters at tech firms and other types of companies have more incentive than ever to look outside their usual pools of computer science majors to find candidates with nontraditional skill sets and backgrounds.

 A few years ago, startup founder Ricky Yean wrote an essay on wealth inequality that sent a ripple through Silicon Valley.
 He argued that tech creators who grow up poor not only face money troubles but also suffer from a “mindset inequality”—which holds them back compared to their counterparts in better-off families.
 Defending big ideas around the dinner table is much harder when you don’t have a dinner table, for example.
 “The world is not a level playing field,” he wrote.